How Causal Abstraction Underpins Computational Explanation: Conclusion

 \section{Conclusion}

 Cognitive science and mechanistic interpretability research in machine learning face some of the same fundamental challenges.
 Chief among those is carving the target system into meaningful parts, such that the most interesting behaviors can be understood in terms of the (causal) interactions among those parts.
 A founding doctrine of cognitive science is the idea that a helpful decomposition will be guided by computational and representational motifs.
 Similar ideas are currently under exploration in mechanistic interpretability.
 We have argued that a causal lens on this topic---and on the critical concept of \emph{implementation} in particular---helps clarify what it would take to get computational explanation right, and what problems still remain to be solved.
-Causal abstraction already addresses a core target of causal explanation, by pinpointing variables ripe for controlling the system in high-level, (potentially more) interpretable terms.
-This is captured in our ``no computation without abstraction'' principle.
-Additional explanatory goals, like generalizing and predicting beyond previously observed behavior, will require further refinement of this principle, including more stringent demands on allowable mappings from system to algorithm, which will plausibly be more tailored to specifics of the family of systems under investigation.
+Causal abstraction already addresses a core target of causal explanation, by pinpointing variables ripe for controlling the system in high-level, interpretable terms.
+Additional explanatory goals, like generalizing and predicting beyond previously observed behavior, will require further refinement of this picture, including more stringent demands on allowable mappings from system to algorithm, which will plausibly be more tailored to specifics of the family of systems under investigation.